Kara Sune - January 8, 2023

 When people talk about web development today, conversations often revolve around frameworks like React, Next.js, or Tailwind CSS.
-But behind all the hype, there’s one constant that still powers the web CSS layout.
+But behind all the hype, there’s one constant that still powers the web CSS Layout.

 Even with powerful UI libraries and prebuilt components, knowing how to structure layouts with CSS remains a critical skill for developers.
 No matter what framework you use, the browser ultimately renders HTML and CSS.
 Whether it’s Bootstrap, Tailwind, or Material UI, all of them rely on CSS layout under the hood.